A Guide to Flooding in Philadelphia | Philadelphia’s Citywide Flood Risk Management Task Force, 2017

 This guide was designed as a tool to support property owners and residents.

-A check list of costs to consider when considering to calculate a water tap fee.
+A check list of costs to consider when considering to calculate a water tap or stormwater fee.
 Costs to include such as labor, equipment, etc.

 Comparison of Continental Hydrological Models Helps Improve Water Management | Princeton University, 2021